wooheet/snowden-coin/README.md

 # snowden-coin
-Snowdencoin, the most awesome coin mad in NodeJS
+Snowdencoin, the most awesome coin made in NodeJS